It is the propagation of a pathogen from an initial or primary site to a different or secondary site within the host’s body.

 How does metastasis develop?

-Metastases (the plural form of metastasis) develop more often when the cancer cells separate from the main tumor and enter the bloodstream or lymphatic system.
+Metastases (the plural form of metastasis) develop more often when the cancer cells separate from the primary tumor and enter the bloodstream or lymphatic system.
 These systems transport fluids throughout the body.

 This means that cancer cells can travel far from the original tumor and form new tumors when they are established and grow in a different part of the body.

-Metastases can also sometimes develop when cancer cells in the main tumor, usually in the abdominal cavity (belly), detach and directly “sow” other areas within the abdominal cavity.
+Metastases can also sometimes develop when cancer cells in the primary tumor, usually in the abdominal cavity (belly), detach and directly “sow” other areas within the abdominal cavity.

-Any type of cancer can metastasize (spread).
+Any cancer can metastasize (spread).
 Whether this happens depends on several factors.
 These include:

 - The type of cancer